 Condensation relies on conflict-free merge functions to synchronize data.
 Originating in semilattice theory, such functions can merge different versions of some data without user intervention.
 Synchronization always succeeds without conflicts, and retains transactions.

 Data is stored as hash trees of immutable objects.
 Change detection – the basis of efficient synchronization – requires logarithmic time only, and is therefore much faster than traditional file or database systems.
 Data sets with millions of entries can be compared and merged swiftly.
-When merging trees from different devices, only changes are transmitted.

 The Condensation library is trimmed to the essential functionality, and adds less than 10'000 lines of security-relevant code to your project.